AN/TPS-72

 AN/TPS-72 is a planar array, E\F band air search radar based on the AN/TPS-43 and produced by Westinghouse.

+The AN/TPS-72 is a short range to medium range radar.

 In accordance with the Joint Electronics Type Designation System (JETDS), the "AN/TPS-72" designation represents the 72nd design of an Army-Navy electronic device for ground transportable search radar system.
 The JETDS system also now is used to name all Department of Defense electronic systems.